gulliver-madrid/llm-chat/README.md

 ### Development

-⚠️ **Warning: Risk of force push!** If you have local changes that you do not wish to lose, we strongly recommend avoiding the use of `git pull` or `git fetch` without first making sure you understand the implications.
-These commands can cause your local changes to be overwritten if not handled carefully. ⚠️
+#### ⚠️ Warning: Risk of Force Push!

+If you have local changes that you don’t want to lose, please don't use `git pull` or `git fetch`.
+These commands can overwrite local changes if not used carefully.
+Also, with the new version management updates, there might be changes that rewrite the project's history in the remote repository to clearly define version change points.

+Thanks for your understanding and patience as we make these improvements.
+If you have any questions or need help navigating the changes, feel free to reach out.

+#### 🚀 Project Management Update

+To improve how we manage versions and document changes, we're making some important changes:

+- **Establishing Version Change Points**: Moving forward, significant versions of the project will be clearly marked in the git history.
+This makes it easier to navigate the project's different stages and access specific versions.

+- **Introducing a Detailed Changelog**: A `CHANGELOG.md` is now part of the project.
+It will list modifications, new features, and fixes for each release, giving everyone a clear view of how the project evolves.

+---

 This project uses [Poetry](https://python-poetry.org/) for package management and dependency handling.
 To set up the development environment and install required tools, run: